chickenandstats/chickenstats/README.md

 * `chickenstats.chicken_nhl`
 * `chickenstats.evolving_hockey`

+The packages and resulting outputs are largely interchangeable, with similar fields across `chicken_nhl` and `evolving_hockey` packages, including high-danger scoring chances, score- and venue-adjusted fenwick, corsi, and xG.

+Feel free to use whichever package and data source that you prefer.
+If you have questions about differences between packages, you can find me on :simple-bluesky: Bluesky at **[@chickenandstats.com](https://bsky.app/profile/chickenandstats.com)** or :material-email: email me at **[chicken@chickenandstats.com](mailto:chicken@chickenandstats.com)**.

-The package is under active development - features will be added or modified over time.
+Please note that `chickenstats` is under active development - features will continue to be added or modified over time.

 ### chicken_nhl